The Master and Margarita (1994 film)

-The Master and Margarita (Мастер и Маргарита) is a Russian film made by director Yuri Kara, based on the novel The Master and Margarita by the Russian author Mikhail Bulgakov.
+The Master and Margarita (Мастер и Маргарита) is a Russian film made by director Yuri Kara, based on the novel of the same name by the Russian author Mikhail Bulgakov.

 Background

-Although the film was made in 1994, it was not released until April 4, 2011, and played only in Russia.
+Although the film was made in 1994 (or 1993), it was not released until April 4, 2011, and played only in Russia.
 Despite its large budget and a well-known cast, the producers decided not to release it because they found the director's cut to be unacceptable.
 The soundtrack, recorded by Alfred Schnittke, was released on CD.

 When journalist Valeriy Kitshin of the Rossiyskaya Gazeta saw the film in a private screening at the Moscow International Film Festival in 2005, he tried to convince the producers to release it.
 However, Sergey Shilovsky, the grandson of Mikhail Bulgakov's third wife Elena Sergeevna, claimed to have the copyright on Bulgakov's literary inheritance, and asked for payment.
 Shilovsky eventually sold the rights to producer Scott Steindorff of Stone Village Productions, who commissioned Caroline Thompson to write the script.

+A bootleg low-quality version, 200 minutes long, was leaked on the internet in December 2006.

 On November 15, 2010, the Russian film distributor Luxor announced that they had bought the rights to the film.
-It was on April 4, 2011.
-Luxor shortened the film to 118 minutes from the original director's cut, which was 240 minutes long.
-Copies are available on bootleg disks of low image quality.
+It was released on April 4, 2011.
+Luxor shortened the film to 123 minutes from the original director's cut, which was 207 minutes long.
+The theatrical version was released on DVD and Blu-ray on May 3, 2011.